wlandau/workflowHelper/README.md

 This should help you go back and debug `mse_plot` in `code.R`, for example, which takes `mse` as an argument.

-**Do not touch the files inside `.remake/objects` in serious iterations of your workflow**.
+**Do not manually access the files inside `.remake/objects` in serious iterations of your workflow**.
 Manual changes there are not tracked.

 # Distributed computing